CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 Def.Authorized_Representative.sec="{_Authorized_Representative}" means ....

 The third piece is the defined term parameter.
-It should be a link to the definitions.
+It should be a link to the definition.
 Hence:

 _Authorized_Representative=&lt; a  href="Def.Authorized_Representative.sec">Authorized Representative&lt;a>